45 Years Ago: Willie Nelson Releases ‘Red Headed Stranger’

 Hoping to avoid the slick commercial production that had characterized much of his work in Nashville, Nelson recorded his new album at a studio in Garland, Texas, using his own band instead of Nashville session players.
 He produced the album himself, and the result was a bold step in a strikingly different direction from anything else that was going on in country music at the time.
 Not only was the new music intellectually challenging, it had nothing in common sonically with the lush, string-laden sound that had lately dominated radio.

 "Well, yeah.
-They’d never heard anything, probably, that sparse turned in as a session,” Nelson admitted with a laugh.
+They’d never heard anything, probably, that sparse turned in as a session," he admits with a laugh.
 "They thought it needed a little … you know, maybe it sounded pretty good as a demo, but I couldn’t be serious about it being a finished product."

 But Nelson, citing his deal, insisted that the album be released as recorded, and Columbia reluctantly complied.
-Released in May of 1975, ‘Red Headed Stranger’ became a runaway hit, landing at No. 1 on Billboard's Top Country Albums chart and eventually selling more than two million copies.
-Nelson's sparse, mournful recording of Fred Rose's 1947 standard ‘Blue Eyes Crying in the Rain’ reached No. 1, and the album's other single, ‘Remember Me,’ reached No. 2.
+Released in May of 1975, Red Headed Stranger became a runaway hit, landing at No. 1 on Billboard's Top Country Albums chart and eventually selling more than 2 million copies.
+Nelson's sparse, mournful recording of Fred Rose's 1947 standard "Blue Eyes Crying in the Rain" reached No. 1, and the album's other single, "Remember Me," reached No. 2.

-Critical reception was equally enthusiastic.
-Texas Monthly called the record "an album so remarkable that it calls for a redefinition of the term 'country music' ... the world that Nelson has created is so seductive that you want to linger there indefinitely."
-Mother Jones said, "Texans have known for 15 years what ‘Red Headed Stranger’ finally revealed to the world; that Nelson is simply too brilliant a songwriter, interpreter, and singer — just too damn universal — to be defined as merely a country artist."
+Critical reception was equally enthusiastic: Texas Monthly called the record "an album so remarkable that it calls for a redefinition of the term 'country music' ... the world that Nelson has created is so seductive that you want to linger there indefinitely."
+Mother Jones said, "Texans have known for 15 years what Red Headed Stranger finally revealed to the world; that Nelson is simply too brilliant a songwriter, interpreter and singer -- just too damn universal -- to be defined as merely a country artist."

-The album launched Nelson into the vanguard of the growing Outlaw movement in country music, and simultaneously made him one of country music's biggest-selling stars.
-He would go on to star in a movie based on the album, and ‘Red Headed Stranger’ has received numerous accolades in the decades since its release.
+Red Headed Stranger launched Nelson into the vanguard of the growing "outlaw" movement in country music and simultaneously made him one of country music's biggest-selling stars.
+He would go on to star in a movie based on the album; Red Headed Stranger has also received numerous accolades in the decades since its release.